girjesh-suryawanshi/secureshare/replit.md

 - Consistent state management for better user experience

 **Branding Update (Aug 2025)**
-- Updated application name from "SecureShare" to "HexaSend.com" throughout the entire application
+- Updated application name from "SecureShare" to "HexaSend" throughout the entire application
 - Updated all SEO meta tags, titles, and descriptions with new branding
 - Consistent branding across all user interfaces and documentation